 Section 1.
 Publications undertaken by the Society shall be subject to IEEE policies and to any further guidance or controls prescribed by the AdCom or its duly appointed Committees.
 The Society shall be responsible for the financial aspects of its publications program.

 Section 2.
 The President, with the advice and consent of the AdCom, shall appoint the Editor of each publication.
 Other editors may be appointed as prescribed in the Bylaws.
-The duties of an editor, and his compensation, if any, shall be as prescribed in the Bylaws.
+The duties of an editor, and his compensation, if any, shall be as prescribed in the Operations Manual.

 Article IX - Amendments

 Section 1.Amendments to this Constitution may be initiated by petition submitted by twenty-five members of the Society, or by the AdCom.
-Amendments may be adopted by at least two-thirds of the voting members present in meeting assembled but not less than fifty percent of the total voting members of the AdCom, provided that notice of the proposed amendment has been sent to each members of the AdCom at least 20 days prior to such meeting; or amendments may be adopted by a two-thirds e-mail vote of the voting members of the AdCom provided a 30 day period is provided for such responses.
-Amendments to the Constitution must be approved by the TAB.
-After such approval, the amendments shall be published in the Society Newsletter, with notice that they go into effect unless 10 percent of the Society members object to the AdCom within 30 days after the effective publication date stated in the instructions in the publication.
+Amendments may be adopted by at least two-thirds of the voting members present in meeting assembled but not less than fifty percent of the total voting members of the AdCom, provided that notice of the proposed amendment has been sent to each member of the AdCom at least 20 days prior to such meeting; or amendments may be adopted by a two-thirds e-mail vote of the voting members of the AdCom provided a 30 day period is provided for such responses.
+Amendments to the Constitution must be approved by the Vice President, Techincal Activities.After such approval, the amendments shall be published in the Society Newsletter, with notice that they go into effect unless 10 percent of the Society members object to the AdCom within 30 days after the effective publication date stated in the instructions in the publication.
 If such objections are received, a copy of the proposed amendments shall be mailed with a ballot to all members of the Society at least 30 days before the date appointed for return of the ballots, and the ballots shall carry a statement of the time limit for their return to the IEEE office.
 When a mail vote of the entire Society membership is necessary, approval of the amendments by at least two-thirds of the ballots returned shall be necessary for enactment.

 Section 2.
-Suitable Society Bylaws, and amendments thereto, may be adopted by a two- thirds vote of the voting members of the AdCom present in meeting assembled, provided that notice of the proposed Society Bylaw, or amendment, has been sent to each member of the AdCom at
+Suitable Society Bylaws, and amendments thereto, may be adopted by a two- thirds vote of the voting members of the AdCom present in the meeting assembled, provided that notice of the proposed Society Bylaw, or amendment, has been sent to each member of the AdCom at

 least 20 days prior to such meeting; or a Society Bylaw, or amendment, may be adopted by a two-thirds e-mail vote of the voting members of the AdCom provided a 30 day period is provided for such responses.
-A Society Bylaw, or amendment, shall take effect upon AdCom approval and shall be published in the Society Newsletter for member notification and mailed to the TAB Secretary.
+A Society Bylaw, or amendment, must be approved by the Vice President of Technical Activities.
+After such approval, the amendment shall take effect upon AdCom approval and shall be published in the Society Newsletter for member notification and mailed to the TAB Secretary.